PsCustomObject/terraforming-my-career/docs/README.md

 ## 👋 Who Am I?

-I’m Daniele — a systems engineer with 20+ years of experience in infrastructure, automation, PowerShell, and enterprise systems.
+I'm Daniele — a systems engineer with 20+ years of experience in infrastructure, automation, PowerShell, and enterprise systems.
 This repo is part of my commitment to continuous learning, self-reflection, and the pursuit of real, applied expertise in modern infrastructure.

-I used to be a professional teacher and trainer — and once you’ve been a teacher, it never really leaves you.
-If any part of this journey helps even one person deepen their understanding or feel less alone in the learning process, then sharing it has been worth it.

 ---

-> 📢 Feel free to fork this repo, use the notes, or reach out if you're on a similar journey or just to say hi!
+> 📢 Feel free to fork this repo, use the notes, or reach out if you're on a similar journey!

 ---